vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 10,000 K
 3,000 K
 1.0 1.5 2.0 2.5 3.0 wavelength, A (μm)
-Figure 13.3: A 10,000 K star (or any black- body) has a spectrum that tilts blue in the visible spectrum, while a cooler star (ob- ject) at 3,000 K has a red slant.
-Spectra are normalized to the same peak for easier com- parison.
+Figure 13.3: A 10,000 K star (or any blackbody) has a spectrum that tilts blue in the visible spectrum, while a cooler star (object) at 3,000 K has a red slant.
+Spectra are normalized to the same peak for easier comparison.
 13.3 Photovoltaics
 We are now prepared to dig into how photovoltaic (PV) panels actually work, and what governs panel efficiency.[^16] The word "photovoltaic" can be loosely read as: volts from photons, or electricity from light.
 Various materials are used as the principal component in PV panels, but the vast majority are made of high-purity silicon, so we will speak in these terms alone.
 The basic physics will be the same for other materials as well.
 Getting too far into the weeds in describing the semiconductor